 Spaces at UK medical schools are limited, and entry is often very competitive.
 That is why medical schools in the UK will invite applicants for interviews before offering them a place, to better understand the student they are taking on.

 During an interview at a UK medical school, students will be questioned on:

 Ahead of the 2022 application period, many medical schools have confirmed candidate interviews will be moving online due to the ongoing coronavirus pandemic.
 The experience will broadly be the same and the below information remains pertinent.

 The traditional medicine interview is gradually being pushed out by MMI interviews, but is still a popular choice when assessing candidates at many medical schools.
 Common traditional interview questions and areas of interest can include:

 - Why do you want to study Medicine?
 The panel will be looking at what motivates you and this question can speak volumes about you as a person and candidate.
 Answer concisely and clearly, avoiding clichés.

 - Area of medicine you are interested in.
 There are a huge number of possible areas a medicine graduate can move into, so do not be afraid if you are unsure which exact part you wish to specialise in.
 It is important however to at least have an idea of what you wish to pursue and talking confidently with knowledge on these areas will help immensely.

 - Medical industry news and current events.
 Medicine is an ever changing field, so ensure you are fully up to date on the latest news.
-The National Health Service, the publicly funded health service of the UK, is rarely out of the news and useful resources include NHS Choices, Guardian Health, BBC Health and Science Daily.
+The National Health Service, the publicly funded health service of the UK, is rarely out of the news and useful resources include the NHS website, as well as Guardian Health, BBC Health and Science Daily.

 - What appeals about the course and medical school.
 Attend any Open Days the medical school/university run, and learn more about the history of the course and any notable alumni.
 Think about your career goals and how they fit into the medicine programme you wish to study.